 Prices for Corian can be difficult to discern because it is mainly sold through qualified retailers.
 For a number of years, DuPont published complete price estimates.
 While DuPont has stopped this practice, the price ranges listed below are kept up to date with inflation and industry-wide price movements.

-True prices will change according to the type of Corian you purchase, installers you hire, and countless other factors.
-In all of the scenarios listed, the backsplash is the same material as the counter material.
+True prices will change according to the type of Corian you purchase, how many installers you hire, and countless other factors.
+In all of those scenarios, the backsplash is the same material as the counter material.